IMPORTANT TIPS, INFORMATION AND GUIDELINE FOR PRESENTATIONS

-- As a poster presenter you can deliver your presentation to the audience effectively in the form of a poster.
+As a poster presenter you can deliver your presentation effectively to an audience in the form of a poster.

-- In a poster session, there is no formal oral presentation; instead, each author is assigned a display area on which diagrams, graphics, data, pictures/photos, and a small amount of text are presented.
+There is no formal oral presentation in a poster session, instead each author is assigned a display area on which diagrams, graphics, data, pictures/photos, and a small amount of text are presented.

-- The poster should be self-understandable, but the author should be available at certain times, such as refreshment breaks and during the devoted poster session, to interact with viewers and answer questions.
+The poster should be self-explanatory, but the author should be available at certain times, such as refreshment breaks and during the time devoted to poster session, to interact with viewers and answer questions.

 How you should make the content of a poster?
 A good poster should answer following questions.